songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ---

-#### A Case Study of Bird Richness and Tomb Occupancy at the Thousand Island Lake
+#### A Case Study of Bird Richness and Tomb Occupancy in the Thousand Island Lake

 [**Xingfeng Si**](http://sixf.org/en)